lostrider07/Olympics-in-tokyo-2021-Database/README.md

-The datasets used in this project is revised and updated by myself.
+The datasets used in this project are revised and updated by myself.
 The original source of these datasets are down below.

 Original Source for the datasets :  https://www.kaggle.com/arjunprasadsarkhel/2021-olympics-in-tokyo .